1. Warrior Shield

 The weather in San Diego also helps contribute to a great game day experience as unlike other places in the Mountain West you’ll usually find the sun and bright blue skies even in the colder months of the year.
 The beautiful weather helps to provide a great atmosphere where everyone can have fun without worrying about freezing their behinds off.

-Qualcomm Stadium is one of only three stadiums to have hosted the Super Bowl, World Series, and MLB All Star Game.
-When attending a game at Qualcomm, you’ll know you’re taking in a game at one of the most historic stadiums in sports where many of sport’s greatest players have played including Marshall Faulk and Tony Gwynn.
+SDCCU Stadium is one of only three stadiums to have hosted the Super Bowl, World Series, and MLB All Star Game.
+When attending a game at SDCCU Stadium, you’ll know you’re taking in a game at one of the most historic stadiums in sports where many of sport’s greatest players have played including Marshall Faulk and Tony Gwynn.